tosc/vim/README.md

 	moving my code completion to VH.
 * Only do the auto-save temp file when execute mode is running.
 * Add readline for the statusbar to slowgit update like before.
+* Add mapping to fix p removing the yank register.
+	Try this mapping:
+	xnoremap p pgvy
+	Does this break any actions that use operators with p?

 ### Low
 * Make a new repo for dotfiles and move my dotfiles there.